hp-offermann/Sportradar/README.md

 ```shell
 node app.js
 ```
-This is what your output will look like.
+![output.png](images/output.png)

 After clicking the link you will see the calendar.

-![output.png](images/output.png)
+## Thoughts on the development

+I have never made a calendar before, so this project was a first for me.
+I started by making a static calendar because I thought it would be easier, considering that I only should display the month of november.
+During the development was I realising that it was only more difficult and wasn't practical, so I decided to take the dynamic approach.